mjadiaz/hep-aid/README.md

 ## Parameter Scan Algorithms

-This library was originally develop for experimentation for developing the [b-CASTOR](https://arxiv.org/abs/2404.18653) parameter scan method.
-Where a surrogate model to approximate the BSM model outputs and a search policy funtions needs to be defined.
-However, many Parameter Scans algorithms can be implemented following this paradigm and the current objectie of `hep-aid` is to ease the development, implementation and utilisation of general parameter scans algorithms. `hep-aid` currently includes:
+This library was originally developed for experimentation in developing the b-CASTOR parameter scan method, where a surrogate model approximates the BSM model outputs and a search policy function needs to be defined.
+However, many parameter scan algorithms can be implemented following this paradigm, and the current objective of hep-aid is to ease the development, implementation, and utilization of general parameter scan algorithms. hep-aid currently includes:

 - [b-CASTOR](https://arxiv.org/abs/2404.18653)
 - [CAS](https://proceedings.mlr.press/v139/malkomes21a.html)